vegito2002/padding-oracle-attack-demo/README.md

 The codes are all well-commented.
 If you are curious about the detailed mechanism of this attack, dig in.

-To avoid clutter, all the text files mentioned above, except for `string.txt`(the original human-readable string text) and `test.txt`(the temporary text file used by the `decrypt-attack` program), are all moved into the `texts` folder.
+To avoid clutter, all the `txt` files are ignored by git.

 The attacking may take several minutes to finish.
 There will be dots constantly being printed to the screen to show progress.